MayMalka10/Red-Light-Green-Light---Image-Processing-Game/README.md

 ![](images/redmode1.png)

-### 6. If one of the players move, on the screen there is a massage to the player that ones has to leave the game.
+### 6. If one of the players move, Entering Loser-Mode: on the screen there is a massage to the player that ones has to leave the game.
 (And a gun-shot sound)

 ![](images/redmode2.png)